Common API Integration Challenges and How to Overcome Them

 How to Overcome It:

-7. Scalability Concerns
+7. Scalability and Rate Limits

 The Challenge: